cran/CongressData/README.md

 # CongressData: A Functional Tool for the CongressData Dataset<img src="figures/CongressData.png" height="150" align="right"/>

-`CongressData` is a package designed to allow a user with only basic knowledge of R interact with **CongressData**, a dataset with nearly 800 variables that compiles information about all US congressional districts across 1789-2023, and its codebook.
+`CongressData` is a package designed to allow a user with only basic knowledge of R interact with **CongressData**, a dataset with over 1000 variables that compiles information about all US congressional districts across 1789-2023, and its codebook.
 The dataset tracks district characteristics, members of congress, and the behavior of those members